tensorflow/models/official/keras_application_models/README.md

 # Keras Application Models Benchmark
 ## Overview
 This provides a single scaffold to benchmark the nine Keras built-in application [models](https://keras.io/applications/).
-All the models are for image classification application, and include:
+All the models are for image classification applications, and include:

  - Xception
  - VGG16
  - VGG19
+ - ResNet50
  - InceptionV3
  - InceptionResNetV2
  - MobileNet